pmusser/cia-world-factbook-final/README.md

 12. **Terrorism** (select countries) — Active terrorist groups
 13. **Transnational Issues** — Refugees/IDPs, trafficking in persons, illicit drugs

+The jsons also contain references to:
 ## Media Products
 - **Country flag** image
 - **Country map** image
 - **Locator map** (shows the country highlighted on its continent/region)
 - **Gallery photos** — varies widely: from 0 (tiny territories) to 40+ (US, France, Spain) — landmark shots, landscapes, cultural sites, aerial views

+## Audio Files
+- **National anthem MP3** — most sovereign countries have one
+- **Language sample MP3s** — spoken samples of official/major languages (many countries have 1–3 of these)

+The data from the jsons was used to create the following items:

 ## Country Documents
 - **Country Factsheet PDF** — a one-page summary with flag, maps, population pyramid, and ~20 key statistics (all 254 countries)
 - **Travel Facts PDF** — practical travel info: visa requirements, vaccinations, currency, electrical plug types, emergency numbers (72 countries — the ones that had travel data)

-## Audio Files
-- **National anthem MP3** — most sovereign countries have one
-- **Language sample MP3s** — spoken samples of official/major languages (many countries have 1–3 of these)

 ## Scale
 The smallest profiles (Bouvet Island, Coral Sea Islands) have ~6 sections and 3–4 files.
 The largest (Germany, United States, France) have all 13 sections, 30–50 files, and 140+ data fields.
 A typical country falls somewhere in between with 10–12 sections and 8–15 files.